 Once the frames are complete, they are assembled into a sequence and played back at a high frame rate, typically 24 or 30 frames per second, to make the illusion of movement.
 The final product can be a standalone animation or incorporated into a larger project, such as a video game or film.

-Many software programs and techniques are there to create 2D animations, including traditional hand-drawn designs, digital drawing and painting programs, and computer-aided animation software.
+Many software programs and techniques are available to create 2D animations, including traditional hand-drawn designs, digital drawing and painting programs, and computer-aided animation software.
 Regarding the method, the basic principles of 2D animation remain the same: creating a series of static images and playing them back in rapid succession to create the illusion of movement.

 The history of 2D animation dates back to the late 1800s when the first animated films were created using a " stop-motion animation technique."

-One of the earlier and most famous examples of stop-motion animation is "The Humpty Dumpty Circus," a short film created by J. Stuart Blackton in 1906.
-In the 1920s and 1930s, animators began using celluloid sheets called "cels" to create hand-drawn 2D animations.
-The first feature-length animated film, "Snow White and the Seven Dwarfs," was released by Walt Disney Productions in 1937 and is widely considered a milestone in the history of 2D animation.
-In the decades that followed, 2D animation became increasingly popular and was used to create a wide range of films, television shows, and other media.
+One of the earlier and most famous examples of stop-motion animation is “The Humpty Dumpty Circus,” a short film created by J. Stuart Blackton in 1906.
+In the 1920s and 1930s, animators began using celluloid sheets called “cels” to create hand-drawn 2D animations.
+The first feature-length animated film, “Snow White and the Seven Dwarfs,” was released by Walt Disney Productions in 1937 and is widely considered a milestone in the history of 2D animation.
+In the following decades, 2D animation became increasingly popular and was used to create a wide range of films, television shows, and other media.

 With the advent of computers and digital technology, 2D animation has evolved even further.
 Today, animators can use various software programs and techniques to create professional-quality 2D animations, and the medium continues to be a popular and influential art form.